36th North Zone Japanese Language Speech Contest: A Glimpse into the Future of India-Japan Ties

 The registration for nominated participants will start at 1:30 p.m., and all eyes will be on the aspiring contestants as they prepare to present their speeches.

-The contest, organized by the Kizuna India-Japan Study Forum, will aim to encourage the learning and exchange of the Japanese language among students in India.
+The contest, organized by the Mombusho Scholars Association of India (MOSAI) with support by Embassy of Japan, will aim to encourage the learning and exchange of the Japanese language among students in India.
 The event will foster a deep understanding of the historical and cultural bonds between the two nations, nurturing a new generation of students passionate about building bridges through language.

 Institutions engaged in teaching the Japanese language will be invited to select and nominate up to six students—three each in the Junior and Senior categories—to participate.
 The deadline for selecting and sending nominations will be September 25, 2024, with final applications closing by October 10, 2024.
 The speech contest will serve as a unique opportunity for students to not only demonstrate their language proficiency but also to explore the rich and often underappreciated historical ties between India and Japan.